lunaticstarr/cameo/README.md

 ## Usage

-CAMEO provides two main workflows:
+CAMEO currently provides two main workflows:

-### 1. Annotation Workflow (for models without existing annotations)
+### 1. Annotation Workflow (for new models)

 For models with no or limited existing annotations.
 Annotates all species in the model: